 - Plovers Egg: as we walked down Mr. Browns road …. now called ‘Blackbean Rd.’ ….. there was a large open cow paddock below the road.
 A plover used to get very aggressive and attack us in the nesting in September ….. we would have sticks swinging around our heads to ward them off.
 I knew it must be guarding a nest so one afternoon I gradually appeared over the bank and watched the plover land and settle on its nest out in the paddock.

-- Scrub Wren’s Egg: I was down at our swimming hole below the house one afternoon and I saw in the side of a clump of fine leaved lomandra grass an nest about 180 mm * 100 mm across built out of fine grass woven into a stretched ball like shape with a small 60 mm hooded entry hole near the top of the nest.
+- Scrub Wren’s Egg: I was down at our swimming hole below our house one afternoon and I saw in the side of a clump of fine-leaved lomandra sedge, a nest about 180 mm * 100 mm across built out of fine grass woven into a stretched ball-like shape with a small 60 mm hooded entry hole near the top of the nest.
 Inside was a cluster small 200 mm white eggs with brown speckles on the egg.
 More speckles were at the top of the egg.

-From my bird books I had discovered a scrub wrens nest.
-Again the scrub wren represented the undiscovered hidden part of life …… a small brown /grey bird which lived a life in the shadier sections of the forest.
+From my bird books, I had discovered a scrub wrens nest.
+Again the scrub wren represented the undiscovered hidden part of life …… a small brown /grey bird that lived a life in the shadier sections of the forest.

 In 2003, Gerald my brother in Sydney sent me the website for Wilsons Creek Primary School where he and I went to primary school in the 1950’s ….. at www.wilsonscrk-p.schools.nsw.edu.au/. ….. the students have designed this website with help of their teacher.
 I had signed the guestbook and soon after that Susan, now a retiring teacher invited me to come and speak at the school when I was down from Brisbane.
 In 2004, I phoned Simon Cook the new principal and asked him if I could speak on Monday the 1st of November.
 He said they would be glad to have me out and speak about the school 50 years on.